 You are more likely to be told your blood pressure is too high as you get older.
 This is because your blood vessels become stiffer as you age.
 When that happens, your blood pressure goes up.
 High blood pressure increases your chance of having a stroke, heart attack, heart failure, kidney disease, or early death.

-You have a higher risk of high blood pressure if:
+You have a higher risk of high blood pressure if you:

 Most of the time, no cause of high blood pressure is found.
 This is called essential hypertension.

-High blood pressure that is caused by another medical condition or medication is called secondary hypertension.
+High blood pressure that is caused by another medical condition or medicine you are taking is called secondary hypertension.
 Secondary hypertension may be due to:

 Most of the time, there are no symptoms.
-For most patients, high blood pressure is found when they visit their health care provider or have it checked elsewhere.
+For most people, high blood pressure is found when they visit their health care provider or have it checked elsewhere.

 Because there are no symptoms, people can develop heart disease and kidney problems without knowing they have high blood pressure.

-Your health care provider will measure your blood pressure several times before diagnosing you with high blood pressure.
+Your health care provider will measure your blood pressure many times before diagnosing you with high blood pressure.
 It is normal for your blood pressure to be different based on the time of day.

-Blood pressure readings taken at home may be a better measure of your current blood pressure than those taken at your doctor's office.
+Blood pressure readings taken at home may be a better measure of your current blood pressure than those taken at your provider's office.

-Your health care provider will do a physical exam to look for signs of heart disease, damage to the eyes, and other changes in your body.
+Your provider will do a physical exam to look for signs of heart disease, damage to the eyes, and other changes in your body.

 Tests may also be done to look for:

 The goal of treatment is to reduce your blood pressure so that you have a lower risk of complications.
-You and your health care provider should set a blood pressure goal for you.
+You and your provider should set a blood pressure goal for you.

-If you have pre-hypertension, your health care provider will recommend lifestyle changes to bring your blood pressure down to a normal range.
+If you have pre-hypertension, your provider will recommend lifestyle changes to bring your blood pressure down to a normal range.
 Medicines are rarely used for pre-hypertension.

 You can do many things to help control your blood pressure at home, including:

-Your health care provider can help you find programs for losing weight, stopping smoking, and exercising.
+Your provider can help you find programs for losing weight, stopping smoking, and exercising.

-You can also get a referral from your doctor to a dietitian, who can help you plan a diet that is healthy for you.
+You can also get a referral to a dietitian, who can help you plan a diet that is healthy for you.